interlay/interbtc-api/README.md

 ### Usage as script

-This library can be used as a script for various use cases.
-Check `package.json` for all the available scripts.
+This repository contains a number of scripts for various use cases.
+Check `package.json` for all of the available scripts.

 **Query Undercollateralized borrowers**